 - leverage the latest techniques in Machine Learning and AI to overcome the cookie/pixel related issues inherent in existing analytics packages to effectively “rebuild” your data from the ground up

 - implement a visit-level attribution model to assign a value to each and every touchpoint right across each individual customer journey

 - impact revenue by helping you move budget from channels that aren’t contributing to ones that drive conversions

-- start driving growth and ROI by focusing time, money and effort into the activities in your marketing mix that will produce more sales and acquire new customers for your business.
+- start driving growth and ROI by focusing time, money and effort into the activities in your marketing mix that will produce more sales and boost customer acquisition for your business.

 Discover how to solve your challenges with effective attribution